MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_CreatePmax.md

   - **Optimize for new customer acquisition**

     > [!NOTE]
     > - Not everyone has this feature yet.
-If you don't, don't worry—it's coming soon!
+If you don't, don't worryâ€”it's coming soon!
     > - To learn more about new customer acquisition for campaigns imported from Google Ads, see [What gets imported from Google Ads](hlp_BA_CONC_ImportWhatInfo.md).

     When enabled, this setting helps your campaign drive conversions by reaching new customers who are ready to make purchases.
 You have two options for new customer acquisition: